ministryofjustice/opg-technical-guidance/runbooks/CI_pipelines/adding-ci-dockerhub-users.md

 ---
-category: circleci
+category: runbooks
 expires: 2021-11-20
 ---

-# Adding service DockerIDs to support CircleCI builds
+# Adding a service DockerID to CircleCI build

-This guide will set out how to setup and use "service" DockerIDs to service CircleCI builds.
+This runbook will set out how to setup and use "service" DockerIDs to service CircleCI builds.

 ## Context